Sports of Ireland Education and Exhibit Tent

 Amateur Highland Games Competition

-Dart seminars were presented by Wade Wilcox, a member of the 1995 World Cup team and competitor on the national and international darts circuit.
-Wilcox was in the Darts Tent throughout the weekend.
-In his seminars, Wilcox explains the equipment and rules of the game, demonstrates throwing techniques and discusses the background of darts as a pastime sport.
+Presented by Wade Wilcox, a member of the 1995 World Cup team and a competitor on the national and international darts circuit.
+In his seminars, Wilcox will explain the equipment and rules, demonstrate throwing techniques and discuss the history of darts in Ireland.